 Things you will be asked when filing:

 - Personal information, including name, telephone number, and address

 - Your employer’s name, telephone number, and address

 - The phone number of employees connected to your employer, employment agency, or any other entity allegedly part of the investigation

 - A short description of the alleged violation

 - Date(s) of when the discrimination/alleged violation(s) took place

-If you are a federal employee, have a look at the agency's Overview of Federal Sector EEO Complaint Process.
+If you are a federal employee, look at the agency's Overview of the Federal Sector EEO Complaint Process.
 Note that the EEOC does not process discrimination charges online.
-The EEOC's online assessment tool is designed to assist in determining whether filing charges with the agency is the best course of action.
+The EEOC's online assessment tool is designed to help determine whether filing charges with the agency is the best course of action.